Signs Of Silicone Build-Up On Hair

 Using shampoo and conditioner from the same line can significantly improve the health and appearance of your hair.
 Using products formulated to work together ensures that your hair receives a consistent blend of beneficial ingredients.
 This can result in better overall scalp health and improved hair strength.

 Using matching shampoo and conditioner helps prevent silicone build-up on your strands.
-Silicone, often found in hair care products, can build up on the hair shaft over time, leading to dullness and lacklustre locks.
+Silicone, often found in hair care product build up in hair shafts over time, leading to dullness and lacklustre locks.

 Using products from the same line decreases the likelihood of this build-up, keeping your hair looking vibrant and healthy.